Surgery for the Treatment of Cancer

 or chemo, can work better

-- Treating problems caused by the cancer (for example, opening a bowel that
+- Treating problems caused by the cancer

 - Inserting devices to help with cancer treatment, including feeding tubes